nosolosw/utentes-api/README.md

 virtualenvwrapper permite añadir hooks tras la activación del entorno.
 Si, como mostramos a continuación ligamos un entorno virtual a un directorio de proyecto (donde tendremos el código fuente), podemos hacer que al activar el entorno hagamos cd automáticamente al proyecto:

     $ echo 'cdproject' >>  $WORKON_HOME/postactivate

+# Contributing

+Editor preferences are available as .editorconfig file for easy use in common text editors.
+Read more and [download the plugin for your editor](http://editorconfig.org).

+Please do not push files to the master branch that not passes the flake8 tests specified in setup.cfg.
+Just Install in your virtualenv flake `pip install flake8`, and execute it from within this folder with `flake8 *`